fief-dev/docs/docs/configure/webhooks.md

 # Webhooks

-This is where you'll see and manage the webhooks of your workspace.
+This is where you'll see and manage the webhooks of your instance.

 --8<-- "reusables/webhook-callout.md"